Agoric/documentation/main/guides/getting-started/how-to-use-ui-kit.md

 ```

 ### Connecting to User's Account (Keplr)
 The UI Kit provides the `makeAgoricWalletConnection` function to connect to the user's wallet using Keplr, a browser extension for interacting with Agoric and Cosmos-based blockchains.
 This function allows you to retrieve information about the user's purses (token accounts) and other account-related data.
+Please note, if you are using React, you can use `@agoric/react-components` instead of this API.
 ```js
 import { subscribeLatest } from '@agoric/notifier';
 import { makeAgoricChainStorageWatcher } from '@agoric/rpc';